MeltanoLabs/tap-dbt/README.md

 ## Features

 ### Streams

+Full stream metadata is available in the dbt Labs repository: [openapi_schema]

 #### Selected by default
 The following will be extracted by default if no catalog is used: